-When not supporting youth in our community, she enjoys reading, yoga, running (lots of running), and spending time with her family and two dogs.
-She’s a devoted fan of the Backstreet Boys, breakfast tacos, and purple pens Jessica HetzelLegal AdvisorJessica grew up in Killeen, Texas.
+When not supporting local youth, she enjoys reading, running (lots of running), and spending time with her family and two dogs.
+Jessica HetzelLegal Advisor & Program DirectorJessica grew up in Killeen, Texas in a military family.
 She received her Bachelor’s Degree in Environmental Science from Texas A&M University-Corpus Christi in 2014, and worked as a College Mentor for high school students throughout her undergraduate studies.
-She eventually attended and graduated in 2021 from Lewis & Clark Law School in Portland, Oregon, where she interned for many nonprofit and public interest organizations, such as: Southern Utah Wilderness Alliance, Center for Biological Diversity, Tualatin Riverkeepers, and the Federal District Court.
-She also served on the board of the student-run nonprofit Public Interest Law Project (PILP) for three years, helping to raise funds for students doing unpaid public interest work.
-After graduating from Lewis & Clark, she worked as a Law Clerk in the Native Law unit at Alaska Legal Services before joining us at AYC.
+She later attended and graduated from Lewis & Clark Law School in Portland, Oregon, where she interned for many non-profit and public interest organizations, such as: Southern Utah Wilderness Alliance, Center for Biological Diversity, Tualatin Riverkeepers, and the Federal District Court.
+She also served on the board of the student-run nonprofit Public Interest Law Project (PILP) for three years, helping to raise funds for students doing unpaid public interest work each summer.
+After graduating from Lewis & Clark in 2021, she worked as a Law Clerk in the Native Law unit at Alaska Legal Services before joining us at AYC in June of 2023.

 |